swaptacular/swpt_creditors/README.md

   Starts additional worker processes that send particular type of outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.
-These commands allow you to start processes, dedicated to the flushing of particular type of messages, to keep up with the load.
+These commands allow you to start processes dedicated to the flushing of particular type of messages.
 (See "FLUSH_PROCESSES" and "FLUSH_PERIOD" environment variables.)

 This [docker-compose example](../master/docker-compose-all.yml) shows how to use the generated docker images, along with the PostgerSQL